Optable/optable-web-sdk/README.md

 ### Targeting key values from local cache

-It's also possible to avoid disabling of the initial ad load by using the SDK's `targetingFromCache()` method instead as in the following example:
+It's also possible to avoid disabling of the initial ad load by using the SDK's `targetingKeyValuesFromCache()` method instead as in the following example:

 ```html
 <!-- Optable SDK async load: -->